Marquis de Lafayette: Imprisonment

 Lafayette, when captured, had tried to use the American citizenship he had been granted to secure his release, and contacted William Short, United States minister in The Hague.
-Although Short and other U.S. envoys very much wanted to succor Lafayette for his services to their country, they knew that his status as a French officer took precedence over any claim to American citizenship.
+Although Short and other U.S. envoys very much wanted to aid Lafayette for his services to their country, they knew that his status as a French officer took precedence over any claim to American citizenship.
 Washington, who was by then president, had instructed the envoys to avoid actions that entangled the country in European affairs, and the U.S. did not have diplomatic relations with either Prussia or Austria.
 They did send money for the use of Lafayette, and for his wife, whom the French had imprisoned.
 Secretary of State Jefferson found a loophole allowing Lafayette to be paid, with interest, for his services as a major general from 1777 to 1783.
 An act was rushed through Congress and signed by President Washington.
 These funds allowed both Lafayettes privileges in their captivity.

 A more direct means of aiding the former general was an escape attempt sponsored by Alexander Hamilton's sister-in-law Angelica Schuyler Church and her husband John Barker Church, a British Member of Parliament who had served in the Continental Army.
 They hired as agent a young Hanoverian physician, Justus Erich Bollmann, who acquired an assistant, a South Carolinian medical student named Francis Kinloch Huger.
 This was the son of Benjamin Huger, whom Lafayette had stayed with upon his first arrival in America.
 With their help, Lafayette managed to escape from an escorted carriage drive in the countryside outside Olmütz, but he lost his way and was recaptured.
 (Note: Bollman and Huger were captured and received short sentences, after which they were released, becoming international celebrities for their attempt to free Lafayette, See Lane, p.
 218. They journeyed to America where they met with Washington and briefed him on conditions at Olmütz.
 See Unger, loc.
 7031.)

 Once Adrienne was released from prison in France, she, with the help of U.S. Minister to France James Monroe, obtained passports for her and her daughters from Connecticut, which had granted the entire Lafayette family citizenship.
 Her son Georges Washington had been smuggled out of France and taken to the United States.
 Adrienne and her two daughters journeyed to Vienna for an audience with Emperor Francis, who granted permission for the three women to live with Lafayette in captivity.
-Lafayette, who had endured harsh solitary confinement since his escape attempt a year before, was astounded when soldiers opened his prison door to usher in his wife and daughters on 15 October 1795.
+Lafayette, who had endured harsh solitary confinement since his escape attempt a year before, was astounded when soldiers opened his prison door to usher in his wife and daughters on October 15, 1795.
 The family spent the next two years in confinement together.